MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-troubleshooting.md

 ## Azure Arc-enabled Open Service Mesh

-This section provides commands that you can use to validate and troubleshoot the deployment of [Open Service Mesh (OSM)](tutorial-arc-enabled-open-service-mesh.md) extension components on your cluster.
+This section demonstrates commands you can use to validate and troubleshoot the deployment of [Open Service Mesh (OSM)](tutorial-arc-enabled-open-service-mesh.md) extension components on your cluster.

 ### Check the OSM controller deployment